prashker/KingsSGF/README.md

   3. Click Connect
   4. Once game window pops up, click File -> Join Game
-  5. Once all players joined (game will tell you), do roll and then
+  5. Once all players joined (game will tell you), do roll and then 5.1.
+At this point in the chatbox you can type /nickNAME where NAME is a name of your choice :)
   6. File -> Start Game once it says.
+(ONLY ONE PLAYER WILL NEED TO START THE GAME)
   7. PLAY!

 ### Version